 While talent management is incredibly important, it doesn’t often get as much of the spotlight (or budget) as talent acquisition, its sexier brother.
-But, if you’re looking to improve your talent management strategy, increase engagement, build a solid succession plan or build on past successes, you’ll need some backup.
-Here it is:
+But, if you’re looking to improve your performance management strategy, increase engagement, build a solid succession plan or build on past successes, you’ll need some backup.

-- 25% of employees leave organizations due to lack of recognition.
-Lack of recognition takes one thing to remedy it.
-Attention.
+- 25% of employees leave organizations due to a lack of recognition.
+Lack of recognition takes one thing to remedy: attention.
 If you receive no other go-ahead than to put a great recognition or goals solution in place, you will have affected 1 out of every 4 employees.
 Those are some pretty great odds.